pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

             break
     ota_finish()
 ```
-Instead of reading the data to be written from a file, it can obviuosly also be received from a server using any suitable protocol, without the need to store
+Instead of reading the data to be written from a file, it can obviously also be received from a server using any suitable protocol, without the need to store
 it in the devices file system.